augelloantonio/buyit/README.md

 The final design has changed slightly from the starting idea, multiple changes were applied to the website following ideas and improvements and the features implemented while developing the Web App.

-An example is the Homepage with full width and height Backgound Carousel that was build as for my starting idea and then I decided to change the size of the same to 75% of the height view to made it easier for the user to navigate in the page.
+An example is the Homepage with full width and height Background Carousel that was built as for my starting idea and then I decided to change the size of the same to 75% of the height view to made it easier for the user to navigate in the page.

 ## Scenarios

 ##### 1. New customer:
-As customer of an online shop I would like to find easy information about a product, easy access to the content of the shop and I would like to filter the products to don't look hours and hours trying to find what i'm searching for.
+As a customer of an online shop I would like to find easy information about a product, easy access to the content of the shop and I would like to filter the products to don't look hours and hours trying to find what I'm searching for.

-BuyIt help the customers, there is a friendly search form in the navigation bar and the user can divide the products for categories.
+BuyIt helps the customers, there is a friendly search form in the navigation bar and the user can divide the products for categories.

 ##### 2. Registered customer:
-As a registered customer of an online shop I would like to have a view of my orders, check what is the status of the orders and have info about same.
+As a registered customer of an online shop I would like to have a view of my orders, check what is the status of the orders and have info about the same.
 I would like as well to manage my details and info.

 In BuyIt User Profile section there are displayed all the orders that the user has made with all the info about.

-It is possible as well, by an extra navigation bar, to edit the User deatails and to change the password.
+It is possible as well, by an extra navigation bar, to edit the User details and to change the password.

 ##### 3. Business Owner with no computer skills:
-As a owner of a business I would like to have an online shop, but not having good computer skills will made difficult to understand and manage the business online without have someone that can manage it for me.
+As an owner of a business I would like to have an online shop, but not having good computer skills will made difficult to understand and manage the business online without having someone that can manage it for me.

-BuyIt is build as well for owner without computer skills, in fact is very easy to use and everythig can be managed by the Admin Dashbord, as already explained above.
+BuyIt is built as well for owner without computer skills, in fact, is very easy to use and everything can be managed by the Admin Dashboard, as already explained above.

-##### 4. Business Owner that would like to keep trace of the business:
+##### 4. Business Owner that would like to keep track of the business:
-As a owner I would like to check what are the trends of my business.
+As an owner I would like to check what are the trends of my business.

 With BuyIt this can't be easier.
-In the Admin Dashboard is present a nice and easy to understand chart system that analyze all the main and basic business field as earnings, orders, products and reviews.
+In the Admin Dashboard is present a nice and easy to understand chart system that analyzes all the main and basic business field as earnings, orders, products and reviews.

 The earning and orders Charts can be sets as Monthly View or Daily View, this one is set to show the last 30 days.

 ## Feature left to implement/ Planned future feature:
-- Send email when an order status is update
+- Send email when an order status is updated
 - Add quantity stock in product model
 - Modify max-quantity add to cart pending on quantity stock
 - Render rating as star system (for same [django-likert-field](https://pypi.org/project/django-likert-field/) library will be used)
 - Add delete account option
-- Edit UI for confirm delete product btn
+- Edit UI for confirm delete product button

 ## Technologies Used

 For this project I used:

 - [Visual Studio Code](https://code.visualstudio.com/)
 - Used as Ide to develop the code.

 - [Python](https://www.python.org)
 - The project use **Python** as developing language to build BuyIt Platform and as a server side/back-end language.

 - [Django](https://www.djangoproject.com/)
 - The project use **Django** as Python Web Framework.

 - [Django Rest Framework](https://www.django-rest-framework.org/)
 - The project use **Django Rest Framework** to create the Dashboard Api and render the charts data.

 - [Heroku Postgres](https://www.heroku.com/postgres)
 - The project use **Heroku Postgres Free Service** as SQL Database Service.

 - [HTML5]( https://en.wikipedia.org/wiki/HTML5)
 - The project use **HTML5** to structure the content in line with modern semantic HTML5.

 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets#CSS_3)
 - The project use **CSS3** to style the html content.

 - [SCSS/SASS](https://sass-lang.com)
 - The project use **SCSS**.

 - [JavaScript](https://it.wikipedia.org/wiki/JavaScript)
 - The project use **JavaScript** to manipulate the frontend.

 - [JQuery](https://jquery.com)
 - The project use **JQuery** to control toggle features.

 - [Chart.js](https://www.chartjs.org/)
 - The project use **Chart.js** to visualize the data.

 - [Bootstrap](https://getbootstrap.com/)
 - The project use **Materialize 0.100.2** to Layout the html content.

 - [FontAwesome](https://fontawesome.com/)
 - The project use **FontAwesome** to add icons for social media and contact forms.

 - [Stripe](https://stripe.com/)
 - The project use **Stripe** to manage epayments online.

 - [Travis CI](https://travis-ci.org/)
-    - **Travis CI** was used as continuous testing developement tool.
+- **Travis CI** was used as a continuous testing development tool.

 #### Python Libraries Used